... but Ask What You Can Do for Your Country

 Has he, or you, read this?

 I didn’t think so.
-And I am sure the people driving the global warming train haven’t either.
+And I am sure the people driving the global warming alarmism train haven’t either.
 Or if they have, they don’t want you to.

 Or how about these headlines:

 No, that did not make the mainstream headlines.
 Nor did the record Jan.
 1 U.S. snow cover.
 Nor the record draw on natural gas for the week of the New Year because of the cold that had enveloped much of the nation.
 But if anything is a record (or portrayed as a record) the other way, you can bet it’s mainstream news.

 Google “global cooling” sometime and see how much is out there about this potential problem.
-And yet we are served up a menu of climate change talk and what to do about a problem that is not there.
+And yet we are served up a menu of global warming talk and what to do about a problem that is not there.

 Mr. President, did anyone show you this chart comparing global temperatures and CO2?

 Or the horrid performance of the models versus reality?

 These are facts that should make anyone say, “Wait a minute, this is very different from what I have been told.”

 The sun, of course, is the ultimate driver of the whole system.
 That we simply ignore its ups and downs is arrogance or foolishness.
 There is no in-between answer on its long-term effects on the planet.
-Pretending that curbing the amount of a gas that comprises 1/400th of all greenhouse gasses (water vapor is the most prominent) and 395 parts per million of the entire atmosphere (that would be like paying $395 on a million-dollar income) challenges common sense.
-The idea that CO2 is absorbing enough radiation to then re-radiate it, warm the air and oceans, and change the climate is in even more trouble, for a sleeping sun means there is less incoming radiation to the whole system.
-But think how incredible is the idea that the absorption of radiation by one four-hundredth of the greenhouse gasses would then control the entire vast climate system.
+Pretending that curbing the amount of a gas that comprises 1/400th of all greenhouse gasses (water vapor is the most prominent) and 395 ppm of the entire atmosphere (that would be like paying $395 on a million-dollar income) challenges common sense.
+The idea that CO2 is absorbing enough radiation to then re-radiate it, warm the air and oceans, and change the climate is in even more trouble, for a sleeping sun means there is less incoming radiation.
+But think about how incredible is the idea that the absorption of radiation by 1/400th of the greenhouse gasses would then control the entire vast climate system.
 It is a reach well beyond reason.
 And the facts prove it – CO2 is going up and the temperatures are not.